Improving Lives by Changing Smiles

 Being an orthodontist is about improving people’s oral health, growing their self-esteem, and creating confident smiles.
 It’s also about developing lasting relationships with people.
 My patients are never a number on a chart to me, nor to anyone in my office.
 They are, first and foremost, individuals.
 They deserve to be treated with respect, compassion, and professionalism.

 I decided to become an orthodontist when I was in braces as a teenager.
-I graduated from dental school in 1994 and completed my orthodontic residency in 1997.
-I’ve been practicing for almost 20 years.
+I graduated from dental school in 1994 and completed my orthodontic residency in 1997, so I have been practicing for over 20 years and love it more than ever.
 Every time I see my orthodontist at the national meetings, I thank him for inspiring me to pursue a career that has made me so happy.

 Education and Continuing Education

-I attended the prestigious University of Pennsylvania, where I graduated first in my class with my Doctorate of Dental Medicine.
+I attended the prestigious University of Pennsylvania, where I graduated first in my class with a Doctorate of Dental Medicine.
 Then I went to Rutgers University for my orthodontic residency.

 Orthodontics is a constantly changing specialty.
 Different techniques, technologies, and materials all mean more options and stronger outcomes for my patients.
 I attend local, state, and national orthodontic meetings, to learn about the best and newest treatments.
 At these gatherings I’m also able to talk with colleagues about their experiences and we learn from one another.

 Education is important to me and for that reason I am the business partner of two local schools, Hammett Bowen Elementry and Liberty Middle Schools, for many years now.

 Every October, we collect Halloween candy from Hammett Bowen students (only the candy they don’t want!) and donate it to Operation Shoebox, which sends the candy to our troops.
 We’ve already sent close to 1,500 pounds of candy abroad!